grid5000/g5k-api/README.md

 * Adding data to the test OAR2 database

-The test OAR2 database is loaded in the test environment using the `RAILS_ENV=test rake db:oar:seed` task defined in `lib/tasks/test.rake`.
+The test OAR2 database is loaded in the test environment using the `RAILS_ENV=test bundle exec rake db:oar:seed` task defined in `lib/tasks/test.rake`.
 This tasks loads a SQL dump pointed by the SEED environment variable, and defaults to `spec/fixtures/oar2_2011-01-07.sql`

 Updating the OAR2 test db therefore requires either

 * Updating the contents of the `spec/fixtures/oar2_2011-01-07.sql` directly
 * creating a new dump of the `oar2_test` database running on the vagrant box, and updating `lib/tasks/test.rake` to use that dump a the new seed (be sure to git add it to the repo).
 As that `oar2_test` database should be a valid oar2 database, its contents should be updatable using oar commands.
 You'll need to apt-get install oar2 first and configure `oar2.conf` to point to the test database first.
 If you do so, please consider spending a few minutes to update the puppet provisonning recipes so as to pre-configure the vagrant VM to manage the test database out of the box.
 Furture developper will thank you for that.

 ## Packaging